owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 No input field

 : There's no input field to enter TODO items in.
-I'd argue this defeats the purpose of a TODO list application, and it's [indeed specified in the offical documentation](https://github.com/tastejs/todomvc/blob/master/app-spec.md#new-todo).
+I'd argue this defeats the purpose of a TODO list application, and it's [indeed specified in the official documentation](https://github.com/tastejs/todomvc/blob/master/app-spec.md#new-todo).

 Adds pending item on other iteraction